cmndrsn/mer-quality/content/survey-items.md

 #### ML building

--   Contextual validity is supported by selecting appropriate:
+-   Contextual validity is supported by selecting appropriate features
-    -   Features
-    -   Emotion taxonomies and constructs
+-   Contextual validity is supported by selecting appropriate emotion taxonomies and constructs
-    -   Music stimuli and genre
+-   Contextual validity is supported by selecting appropriate music stimuli and genres
 -   If the dataset contains contextual bias, the training distribution is re-sampled or re-weighted to reduce bias
+-   What are the numbers for stimulus N?
+-   What are the numbers for stimulus length (median)?
--   What are the numbers for (1) stimulus N, (2) stimulus length (median), (3) annotator N (if raw data given), (4) N domains of data (eg., annotations, audio, lyrics, features, videos, movement, tags, etc.)?
+-   What are the numbers for annotator N (if raw data given)?
+-   What are the numbers for domains of data (e.g., annotations, audio, lyrics, features, videos, movement, tags, etc.)?

 #### Verification & testing